Table of Contents:

 - Air threading: very comfortable and fast

-- Important comfort with regular use
+- Important comfort for regular use

 Choosing an overlocker for beginners